 It is not possible to make a game without values.
 A simple platformer values physical performance as a positive thing, both in the agility of its character and in the player’s fast reflexes and hand-eye coordination.
 A simple puzzle game does the same with analytical thinking.
 That most of these messages, individually, have a negligible impact on our lives, does not mean they don’t exist as messages.
 Being aware of these messages is the first and most modest goal of any person who wants to exercise any form of reflexive cultural critique.

-In the world of words, for example, we receive spoken messages every day all day, and that doesn’t mean we’re constantly caving to everyone else’s will.
-But the things everyone tells us throughout our lives, and especially in our formative years, almost completely define our values, just like family origin is a pretty accurate indicator of religion and ideological inclinations, despite some exceptions.
+In the world of words, for example, we receive spoken and written messages every day all day, and that doesn’t mean we’re constantly caving to everyone else’s will.
+But the things everyone tells us throughout our lives, and especially in our formative years, almost completely define our values, just like family origin is a pretty accurate indicator of religious conviction and ideological inclination, despite some exceptions.

 However, when society promotes certain toxic values and a developing team decides to make a game reinforcing them, the excuse that games are pure entertainment is beside the point.

 If I believed videogames are killing people I’d be doing investigative journalism.
-If instead I do games critique is because I think it’s important to reflect on the relationship between interactive art and our way of seeing the world.
+If, instead, I do games criticism, it’s because I think it’s important to reflect on the relationship between interactive art and our way of seeing the world.

 Anthony Kiedis was in Point Break.
-Google it.
+Look it up.